gpoo/ccfinderx/README.md

 This is a clone of [CCFinderX][2] that has the settings to build with autoconf on a Linux machine.

-The autoconf setting is not finished (it does not pass `make distcheck`), but it is something to start with.
 The process to build `ccfinderx` is:

     $ libtoolize
     $ aclocal -I m4 --install